Skip to content

 Because a marketing manager is able to utilize perspectives across the entire marketing pipeline, it ensures that appropriate research allows for data-driven decision-making once the team enters the planning stages.
 It then cascades into a more efficient production of marketing materials, which then makes it easy for your customer-facing resources to best satisfy your target customer/s.

-Now that we understand the concept and the importance of having a dedicated marketing management resource, here are some of the key processes that an effective marketing manager should have in their arsenal:
+Now that we understand the concept and the importance of marketing management, here are some of the key processes a marketing manager can expect to be involved in.

 Market analysis focuses on your company’s current positioning and forms the basis for identifying the appropriate marketing strategy to implement—this includes analyzing consumer behavior among other market trends, as well as internal metrics such as your sales, site traffic, and customer reviews.
 An effective market analysis helps reduce risk when investing in a marketing campaign since you’re using data-driven methods for decision-making.